-The authentic look of the Model 9422 and Model 9417 isn't just for fun.
-The lever action design with tubular magazine is reliable and fast handling.
+The authentic look of the Model 9422 isn't just for fun.
+The Model 9422's lever action design with tubular magazine is reliable and fast handling.

 The tubular magazine design with tube-mounted loading port makes loading easy for any hands, young or old.